-How to Install WordPress on a USB Flash Drive
+3 Easy Ways To Install WordPress From a USB Flash Drive

-In those two scenarios – and there may be others, those are just the two scenarios that come to my mind – running WordPress on a USB flash drive will allow you to have a portable local WordPress site for development and demonstration purposes.
+In these two scenarios running WordPress on a USB flash drive will allow you to have a portable WordPress site for development and demonstration purposes.

 To run WordPress you need a web server that offers two things: PHP and a suitable database management system.

 Yes and no.

 While all of those options will do just fine when installed on a computer, that’s not what we’re trying to achieve.
 PHP and MySQL packages must be designed to be WordPress portable in order to be installed on a flash drive.